Nová Ves v Horách: History

 The first written mention of Nová Ves v Horách is from 1564.
 At this time, settlements were being established in the Ore Mountains for silver and copper mining.
 In 1595, Emperor Rudolf II sold Nová Ves v Horách to the city of Most.
 In 1690, the village was acquired by the Lobkowicz family.
-From 1690 until the establishment of a sovereign municipality, the Nová Ves v Horách was part of the Novosedly – Jezeří estate.
+From 1690 until the establishment of an independent municipality, the Nová Ves v Horách was part of the Novosedly – Jezeří estate.

 Transport

 There are no railways or major roads passing through the municipality.
 On the Czech-German border are two road border crossings: Nová Ves v Horách / Deutschneudorf and Mníšek / Deutscheinsiedel.

 Sights

 The main landmark of Nová Ves v Horách is the Church of Saint Michael the Archangel.
 It was built in the Baroque style in 1780–1784.
 It is a simple rural church with a massive tower.